yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-deploymentaudience-get.md

 ---
 title: "List deploymentAudience"
-description: "Get the deploymentAudience resources from the audience navigation property."
+description: "Get the deployment audience from the audience navigation property of a deployment object."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"